leebrian/ebola/README.md

 By contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the [Apache Software License v2](http://www.apache.org/licenses/LICENSE-2.0.html) or later.

 All comments, messages, pull requests, and other submissions received through CDC and PHIResearchLab.org pages including this GitHub page are subject to the Presidential Records Act and may be archived.
-Learn more http://cdc.gov/privacy
+This page is subject the CDC privacy policy.
+Learn more http://www.cdc.gov/other/privacy.html

 ## License